mustafa-siddiqui/Solar-Tracking-System/README.md

 **04/17**: SPI communication with the accelerometer working.
 Leaking current issue fixed with a diode.
 Work on motor control module started.
 Built-in delay functions now accurate and work as intended.
 Please use `__delay_ms()` or `__delay_us()` in your code.

 **04/19**: Able to get raw values with the accelerometer and magnetometer.
-Motor control is also up and running -- although more conciseness could be achieve in terms of ability to control the output (input to the H-bridge).
-Code is pretty stable now -- UART and SPI communication results are consistent across the devices.
+Motor control is also up and running -- although more conciseness could be achieved in terms of ability to control the output (input to the H-bridge).
+Code is pretty stable now -- UART and SPI communication behavior is consistent across devices.

 ### Notes
 [*important points to let others know of/keep track of for oneself during development*]

 -> Correct circuit set up is essential to normal operation of the microcontroller.
 Two capacitors required for Vdd pins on either side of the MCU. ~7-10k ohm resistor required betweeen `MCLR/Vpp` and `Vdd` pins.
+Add a 7.5kΩ resistor between `MCLR/Vpp` and `Vdd` pins.
 Extra precaution to set all pins as digital output upon start up.

 -> Please make sure to add adequate comments to ease any debugging processes later down the line.
 Also, in the header files for the modules, please make sure to add a comment block above the function declaration mentioning a brief overview, parameter descriptions, and what info is returned.
 Example: `initPins()` in `init.h`.